JINCHAOYUE96/SVR_GMMs_Kanto/README.md

-# SVR_GMMs_Kanto
+# SVR_GMMs_Kanto1
-Support Vector Regression for Developing Ground Motion Models for Arias Intensity, Cumulative Absolute Velocity and Significant Duration for the Kanto Region, Japan
+Support Vector Regression for Developing Ground Motion Models for Arias Intensity for the Kanto Region, Japan